 We were absolutely in love with our boat.
 Weather, schmeather, we could hang out anywhere and pretend we were members of an Emperor’s entourage.
 Drinks on deck, delicious chef prepared meals, big windows, fresh sea air and incredible views.

 We also met 10 other delightful people from Brisbane, Winnipeg, and Stockholm.
 We were on a 2 night- 3 day cruise that allowed us to go out the furthest from Ha Long Harbor.
-We had organized play time like making fried spring rolls, kayaking, swimming, caving, beach bbq, and drinking as previously mentioned.
+We played making fried spring rolls, kayaking, swimming, caving, sleeping on a beach after BBQ, and drinking as previously mentioned.